Eric C. Peterson

 I am a mathematician and programmer, working in some intersection or another or these two fields.
 Presently, I'm working on compilation problems at OpenAI, where I was also a previously a Fellow thinking about active learning.
 Previously, I've worked on control electronics design for quantum computing at AWS, on quantum compilation at IBM Research and at Rigetti Computing, and on (chromatic) homotopy theory in academia.
 In addition to "traditional" research, I am very interested in communication within scientific circles.
 I used to spend a lot of time coaxing my topologist peers to speak the language of number theory.

-My tour in academia consisted of a Benjamin Peirce fellowship in the Harvard math department, graduate work at Berkeley under Constantin Teleman, and undergraduate studies in computer science at Urbana-Champaign under Matt Ando and Elsa Gunter.
+My tour in academia consisted of a Benjamin Peirce postdoctoral fellowship in the Harvard math department, graduate work at Berkeley under Constantin Teleman, and undergraduate studies in computer science at Urbana-Champaign under Matt Ando and Elsa Gunter.

 This URL used to host a group research blog, Chromotopy.